THE ROUTE:

 Can my team have an alternate?
 You are welcome to have alternate(s) fill in on your team as long as we know well in advance of race day.
 Let us know at patrol.race.coordinator@meanylodge.org as soon as you know of a roster change so we can get the new team member registered.

 Can I stay overnight at Meany?
 Yes!
-Register using these links for day-use guests & fans, overnight guests & fans, and overnight racers.
+Register using the links here for day-use guests & fans, overnight guests & fans, and overnight racers.

 What is an average race time?
 Team race times are between 5 and 10 hours at a good race pace, under good weather conditions.
 Results from previous years are linked below.